 Built For The Ministry

 You were meant for the ministry before you were even born.
-Therefore, if you heard the calling, this is your destiny.
+Therefore, if you heard the call, this is your destiny.
 You will be given the qualities needed to answer that call right away.
 If you are called to be a pastor, for example, you will naturally be able to lead and care for those around you.

 You might also have a gift for using God’s word to uplift people.
 However, if you are called to be a missionary, you will always be considering how you can win souls for our Lord Jesus Christ.
 Or, if God prepared you to teach Sunday school, you probably possess the charm that endears you to children.